Learn About the Spinning Process in Australia

 The Wheel then takes this line into itself, in a spiral action, and stores it on the bobbin until enough is made to ply it with the matching additional bobbin.

-The longer the fibre the better.
-Longer fibres tend to be spun thinly and shorter fibre spin thickly.
-All yarn is plied to give extra strength.
+The longer, the better.
+Longer fibres incorporate well into the line of the yarn, tending to be spun thinly.
+Shorter fibres clump and stick out to become prickly.
+All yarn is then plied to give extra strength.

 Will My Fibre Be Blended?